dlauterbach/marketplace/avoiding_common_attacks.md

 * Developed tests to test that a regular user is not able to execute ```onlyAdmin``` functions including assigning themselves as an administrator.

 * Implemented ```Ownable``` contract to restrict write access to the storage contract ```EternalStorage``` only to the business logic contract ```MarketPlace```.

-* Events are emitted by all functions that create or change state of a listing.
-The DApp uses the ```createListingEvent``` event to retreive list of all listings from the transaction log.
-This avoids the need for a solidity function to loop over and return an array of undetermined length and risk exceeding the block gas limit.